For Staff and Faculty

 - On April 6, spring quarter began with all instruction online.
 Campuses are closed.
 But we are open remotely and ready to support students and the community.
 We offer plenty of resources to help you.
 Get help - connect here and explore our resources.

-- Gov. Jay Inslee extended the "stay home, stay healthy" order until May 31.
-TCC Tacoma and Gig Harbor campuses are closed to students and the community.
+- TCC Tacoma and Gig Harbor campuses are closed to students and the community.
 Only exception is the Early Learning Center, per the Governor's order.
 The Governor has also outlined his four-phase process to slowly re-open Washington's businesses and activities.
 Here is the plan.

-Here are resources to help keep you trucking along!
+Here are resources to help you get started!

 - Effective March 17, 2020, Gov. Jay Inslee has directed all public and private colleges and universities to restrict in-classroom instruction and shift to online learning.
 Hands-on instruction, such as labs and clinical training, can continue, but colleges must provide an employee to ensure students are working six-feet apart, per social distancing measures.
 Under this directive, college campuses can remain open, but with instruction to be held online.
 TCC decided to hold spring and summer quarters online for the safety of our community.

-- Effective March 26 through May 31, Gov. Jay Inslee has executed his "stay home, stay healthy" order.
-TCC will be closed to the public and students during this time.
+- TCC is offering most instruction online.
+Campuses are closed to the public during this time.
 If you need to contact a department or program, please refer to the Help Center.
 Many of us are working remotely and here to serve you.

-social distance measures to support the safetey and health of our community.
+- We are practicing social distance and other health guidelines, including wearing masks, to support the safety and health of our community.

 If we have suspended operations, you will be notified through our Omnilert system that sends out calls, emails and text messages.
 Now is a great time to sign up for Omnilert or check and make sure your notification settings are correct.
 We also post messages on Facebook and Twitter, update the website, alert the news media, update the hotline and send out emails.
 Please be aware of these communication channels.